Wangchangjen/DeGEC-SR-Net/README.md

 For phase retrieval, GEC-SR is good performance and deGEC-SR is good efficient algorithm.
 For details, please refer to

-C. J. Wang, C. K. Wen, S. H. Tsai, and S. Jin, Decentralized Expectation Consistent Signal Recovery for Phase Retrieval, IEEE Transactions on Signal Processing, vol. 68, pp. 1484-1499, 2020.
+C. J. Wang, C. K. Wen, S. H. Tsai, and S. Jin, ```diff + Decentralized Expectation Consistent Signal Recovery for Phase Retrieval```, IEEE Transactions on Signal Processing, vol. 68, pp. 1484-1499, 2020.

 However, the convergence iteration of GEC-SR and deGEC-SR are many.
 To reduce iteration number largely, we proposed deGEC-SR-Net to update the damp parameters, please refer to